Reykjavík

 Gullfoss

-This is Iceland’s largest and one of Europe’s most impressive waterfalls.
-The waterfall is made up of two parts that are in extension of each other, and together they are 32 meters/105 ft in height.
+The impressive Gullfoss waterfall is one of Iceland’s largest falls and most famous sights.
+The fall picturesquely consists of two parts that lie in extension of each other, and together they are 32 meters in height.
+Gullfoss is part of the water-rich river Hvitá, which mainly drains the Langjökull glacier.

 Shopping